Hezlepinc/ops-cloud/README.md

 ## Cursor Design System: Build + Deploy

-This repo enforces the design system (Cursor tokens) across brands with a Hello Elementor child theme and brand kits.
+This repo is migrating the design system across brands from a Hello Elementor child theme to an **Astra + Gutenberg** pipeline driven by design tokens and CI/CD.
+Elementor-based kits remain supported for legacy sites, but new work should target the Astra child theme and brand token files.

 ### Repo layout for brand kits